runze1223/MLOW/README.md

 ### 📰 News: We have added two more models, NLinear and CycleNet, to allow you to experiment with.

 ### 📰 News: We have provided a simplified code version with bounded time-frequency for you to use in folder "A simpler version with bounded time-frequency", where K must be equal to T/2.
-This operation is conducted outside the dataloader to make it easier for you to transfer our code to your repository.
+The inference is conducted outside the dataloader to make it easier for you to transfer our code to your repository.

 ## 🧠 Inference